|Nutritional Guidelines (per serving)|

 This is not the kind of recipe you want to leave alone while it's cooking.
 Cooking times can vary dramatically from one microwave oven to another.
 It's best to watch the nachos through the glass door.
 As soon as all of the cheese is just melted, remove the plate from the microwave oven.

 Remember, microwave cooking continues for several minutes after you remove the food from the oven.
 If you take the nachos beyond the point where the cheese is just melted, the cheese could end up getting over-cooked and hard.

 Although most microwave recipes call for covering the food, it is not necessary with these nachos.

 - 2 to 4 ounces tortilla chips (any kind)

-- 1/4 cup pickled jalapeno peppers (optional)
+- Optional: 1/4 cup pickled jalapeño peppers

-- Spread the tortilla chips in an even layer on a microwave-safe plate.
-Important: Never use a metal sheet pan or metal dish of any kind in the microwave.
+Spread the tortilla chips in an even layer on a microwave-safe plate.
+(Important: Never use a metal sheet pan or metal dish of any kind in the microwave.)
 There are no set quantities of these nachos.
 The important thing is to spread the tortilla chips in an even layer on the plate, with just a little overlap.
 If you stuff the plate with too many tortilla chips, you won't be able to cover them all with the cheese.

-- Sprinkle the cheese evenly over the chips.
-Top with the jalapeno slices, if desired.
+Sprinkle the cheese evenly over the chips.

 Top with the jalapeño slices, if desired.